Introducing Spark 1 Pro and Spark 1 Mini models in /agent. Try it now →

 MCP.so website showing a directory of available MCP servers for AI tools and LLMs

-Key Benefits of Custom MCP Servers:
+Key benefits of custom MCP servers:

 Building MCP servers provides direct ROI through automation of document-heavy processes.
 Organizations typically see 60-80% time savings on document analysis tasks when implementing custom MCP solutions for their specific file formats and workflows.